 But there are many developer oriented process languages that are very easy to build on the Process Virtual Machine.
 One candidate language for which we call out to the community to help us is jPDL 4.
 We will support and encourage the community to build out jPDL 4 and other domain specific process languages.
 There are numerous other languages that could be build on top of the Process Virtual Machine.
 We even envision companies building their own variants of domain specific process languages.

-Activiti Explorer is a web application that provides access to the Activiti Engine runtime for all users of the system.
+Activiti Explorer is an example web application that provides access to the Activiti Engine runtime for all users of the system.
 It includes task management, process instance inspection, management features and viewing reports based on statistical history data.

 Primary use cases: